mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/installing/index.md

 1. Click **Download** to download each package to your working directory.

-    Each **Download** link identifies a package URL for a JSON file you use to add the packages to the repository.
-For example, the **Download** link for the Edge-LB pool package is `https://downloads.mesosphere.com/edgelb-pool/v1.3.0/assets/stub-universe-edgelb-pool.json`.
+    Each **Download** link identifies a package URL for a JSON file you use to add the packages to the repository. <!--For example, the **Download** link for the Edge-LB pool package is `https://downloads.mesosphere.com/edgelb-pool/v1.3.0/assets/stub-universe-edgelb-pool.json`. -->

-    You can copy the contents of each file to a local directory or use the HTTPS URL in the command for adding Edge-LB to the package repository.
+    You can copy the contents of each file to a local directory or include the HTTPS URL path in the command line you use to add Edge-LB to the package repository.

 ## Add Edge-LB to the package repository
 After you download or copy the content of each Edge-LB package JSON file, you need to make the artifacts accesible to the cluster from an HTTP or HTTPS server by adding them to the package repository.